Last updated: March 30, 2026

 SystemComplications

-Central nervous systemAlcoholic Cerebellar Degeneration, Marchiafava Bignami Disease (demyelination/necrosis of the corpus callosum and related subcortical white matter in chronic ill-fed alcoholics due to B-vitamin deficiency), Central Pontine Myelinolysis, Traumatic brain injury
+Central nervous systemAlcoholic Cerebellar Degeneration, Marchiafava Bignami Disease (demyelination/necrosis of the corpus callosum and related subcortical white matter in chronically ill-fed alcoholics due to B-vitamin deficiency), Central Pontine Myelinolysis, Traumatic brain injury

 Gastrointestinal systemErosive gastritis, Peptic ulcer, Pancreatitis, Liver disease (Alcoholic steatosis, Alcoholic hepatitis, Alcoholic cirrhosis)